Sholem Aleichem Amur State University: History

 The Sholom Aleichem Amur State University was founded in 1989 as the Birobidzhan State Pedagogical Institute.
-In 2005, it became the Far Eastern State Social and Humanitarian Academy, and in 2011 it was accredited as a university, receiving its current name.
+In 2005, it became the Far Eastern State Social and Humanitarian Academy, and in 2011, it was accredited as a university, receiving its current name.

 In 2007, the first Birobidzhan International Summer Program for Yiddish Language and Culture was launched by Boris Kotlerman, a Yiddish studies professor at Bar-Ilan University.
 Yiddish is still the region's second official language after Russian, although it is spoken only by a handful of 4,000 remaining Jews.
 This program includes a workshop on the village of Valdgeym and its Yiddish heritage.

 Overview

 The university works in cooperation with the local Jewish community of Birobidzhan and the Birobidzhan Orthodox Synagogue.
 It is unique in the Russian Far East.
 The basis of the training courses is study of the Hebrew language, history and classic Jewish texts.

-In recent years, the Jewish Autonomous Oblast has grown interest in its Jewish roots.
+The university addresses the growth of interest Jewish Autonomous Oblast in its Jewish roots.
 Students study Hebrew and Yiddish at the Jewish school and Birobidzhan Jewish National University in order to leave the Oblast in favour of Israel.
-In 1989, the Jewish Center founded a Sunday school, where children can study Yiddish, learn Jewish folk dance, and history of Israel.
+In 1989, the Jewish Center founded a Sunday school, where children can study Yiddish, learn Jewish dances, and history of Israel.
 The Israeli government helps fund this program.